texus/TGUI-website/tutorials/1.0/widgets-overview/index.md

 Similar widgets:
 - If you want there to be a panel directly below or above the tabs which is changed when a tab is selected then check out the <a href="#TabContainer">TabContainer</a> widget instead
+- For tabs that are placed below each other, check out the <a href="#VerticalTabs">VerticalTabs</a> widget instead

 Documentation: [Tabs](/documentation/1.0/classtgui_1_1Tabs.html), [TabsRenderer](/documentation/1.0/classtgui_1_1TabsRenderer.html)